martinpare1208/NetworkTroubleshootingScript/README.md

 I am also doing this to apply what I learned when studying for the CompTIA A+ certification.

 ## Features
-- **Pre-Defined Network Diagnostics**: Run essential network commands with a single key press.
+- **Pre-Defined Network Diagnostics**: Run essential network commands with a single command.
 - **User-Friendly Interface**: Simple menu-driven interface to select commands.